-Available to Forum Members only, The Forum on Education Abroad’s Customized Standards workshops provide timely training grounded in the Standards of Good Practice for Education Abroad.
-Trainings can be tailored to focus on issues of concern to your organization such as training of faculty program leaders; review of Standard 8 on health, safety, security and risk management; or using the Standards as a means to assess and improve your organization’s programs and operations.
+Available to Forum Members only, The Forum on Education Abroad’s customized workshops provide timely training grounded in the Standards of Good Practice for Education Abroad.
+Trainings are tailored to focus on issues of concern to your organization such as training of faculty program leaders; review of Standard 8 on health, safety, security and risk management; or using the Standards as a means to assess and improve your organization’s programs and operations.
 Or perhaps your organization would like to host a training to benefit other organizations and institutions in your area.

 How It Works

 You decide what Standards-based training your organization or region needs.
 Typically this could involve a review of the Standards of Good Practice for Education Abroad, followed by focusing on an area of specific concern to you and your colleagues.
 Submit a proposal or contact firstname.lastname@example.org to discuss your options.
 After topics and dates are selected, a member of the Forum staff will contact you to further discuss the training goals and outcomes.

 |Length of training||Examples of how you might design the training|